rakvat/transform-social.org/content/en/texts/economics_faq.md

 The economic concepts of anarcho-communism, libertarian socialism, or free access socialism are mostly the same.
 Also gift economy or library economy are sometimes used as terms for similar economic concepts.
 In doubt, it's best to ask what is meant.
-The important questions to ask are "who owns the means of production", "who decides what to produce and how to distribute", and "what about care-work"?
+The important questions to ask are "who owns the means of production", "who decides what to produce and how to distribute", and "what about care work"?

 <a class="anchor" name="diversity_of_economies"></a>
 ### [Will there be only one type of anarchist economy?
 Is there a blueprint?](#diversity_of_economies)